-If you are employed and earning more than fixed amount a week and you become sick and are unable to work, your employer pays Statutory Sick Pay (SSP) for the first 28 weeks that you are off work.
+If you are employed, earning more than fixed amount each week and you become sick and unable to work, your employer pays Statutory Sick Pay (SSP) for the first 28 weeks that you are off work.

 Statutory Sick Pay is a fixed amount – but you may get more if your contract of employment says you will.

 SSP is treated like earnings for the purposes of income tax and forms part of your taxable income.

 Part-time and agency workers and workers on a fixed-term contract are all eligible for Statutory Sick Pay.
 However, if you are self-employed you do not qualify and should apply for Employment and Support Allowance.